holt16589/LiteraryList/README.md

 <br>

-# API
+# LiteraryList API

-If a user makes an API call via the "/api/<isbn>" route, where <isbn> represents an ISBN number for a given book, the application will return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
+If a user makes an GET request to the "/api/<isbn>" route, where <isbn> represents an ISBN number for a given book, the application will return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
   <br>

  The below is an example of the JSON object returned from the "/api/1632168146" API call.